-, 10 March, 2020 / 1:45 AM
+Nairobi, 10 March, 2020 / 1:45 am (ACI Africa).

 The worrying trend of the spread of COVID-19, the disease caused by coronavirus, with some nine African countries affected is a matter of concern for those at the helm of the Symposium of Episcopal Conferences of Africa and Madagascar (SECAM) who have, in a collective statement, expressed concern and formulated a prayer in the face of “this strange epidemic.”